quenio/ATN/README.md

 An inner-context may be embedded in many outer-contexts as long as all involved contexts do not have contradictions among themselves.

 All contexts of any specifications defined in ATN are automatically embbeded in ATN's outermost context (named `world`), which defines core types, such as `Boolean`, `Character`, `String`, `Natural`, `Real`, among others.
-That means no specifications can contradict the definitions of ATN's world.
+That means no specifications should contradict the definitions of ATN's world.

 ## Examples